 Along the way, a whole lot of money will be made both on the court and off as the world's greatest tennis players make both their talent and their star power pay.

-Bulgarian tennis player Grigor Dimitrov is currently ranked No. 18 by the ATP.
-He gained attention in 2014 when he defeated British tennis player Andy Murray in the quarterfinals at Wimbledon.
+Bulgarian tennis player Grigor Dimitrov is currently ranked No. 21 on the ATP Tour.
+He gained attention in 2014 when he defeated Scotland's Andy Murray in the quarterfinals at Wimbledon.
 That same year, he advanced to the quarterfinals of the Australian Open, where he ultimately lost to Rafael Nadal.
-In 2017, Dimitrov made his way back to the Australian Open, where he again lost to Nadal in the semifinals.
-Although he hasn’t won a Gram Slam title yet, he has eight other singles titles.
+In 2017, Dimitrov made his way back to the Australian Open semifinals, where he again lost to Nadal.
+Although he hasn't won a Gram Slam title, he has eight singles titles and career earnings of $21.4 million.

 Spanish tennis player Garbiñe Muguruza is currently ranked No. 10 among women tennis players.
 Muguruza rose to fame in 2015 when she won a WTA title, finished No. 3 overall and was runner-up at Wimbledon against Serena Williams.
 About a year later, she defeated Williams to win the French Open in 2016.
 She then defeated Venus Williams in the 2017 Wimbledon title match to claim her second Grand Slam victory.